os-climate/ITR/docs/FunctionalOverview.rst

 Choose fields to show
 ~~~~~~~~~~~~~~~~~~~~~

-By default, the SBTi temperature scoring tool reports Company name,
+By default, the ITR temperature scoring tool reports Company name,
 Company ID, Scope, Time frame and Temperature score for each individual
 combination.
 However, using this option allows the user to add
 additional columns to the output.
 It is possible to add all fields